anderdc/portfolio-website/README.md

 to create a container with a specified docker compose file use the `-f` flag `docker compose -f docker-compose.prod.yml up -d`

+## Scripts
+Two bash scripts are included for running tests and automating the deployment of site.

+`./redeploy-script.sh` will pull recent changes from github repo and rebuild/start containers for program `./run_test.sh` runs the tests specified in the tests/ directory.